 Most of the time it’s straightforward — find the person you are interested in and introduce yourself.

-When I saw someone I wanted to talk to I just approached them and said, “Hi, my name is Valentyn Shevchenko, I represent a tournament organizer and esportainment company called WePlay!.
-Are you available for a short conversation?”
-Since everyone is in the networking mode, there is nothing unusual in such a simplistic approach.
+When I saw someone I wanted to talk to I just approached them and said, “Hi, my name is Valentyn Shevchenko, I represent a tournament organizer and esportainment company called WePlay Esports.
+Are you available for a brief conversation?”
+Since everyone is in networking mode, there is nothing unusual about such a simplistic approach.

 You aren’t necessarily able to directly talk to everyone.
 Prominent company representatives (those who are slow to respond via social media and emails) could be unavailable even if they are physically present in the building.
-At their stands, young administrators politely refuse to set up an appointment because you had to have a previous reservation.
-You try to drag them into a conversation, ask how those reservations are set, but just get stonewalled (“simply no way to help you, we’re sorry”).
+At their stands, young front desk clerks will politely refuse to set up an appointment because you had to have a previous reservation.
+You try to drag them into a conversation, ask how those reservations are set, but you just get stonewalled (“simply no way to help you, we’re sorry”).

-The only solution is to leave something behind, which could prompt contact in the future.
-You could give the administrator your business card (a long shot, but better than nothing) but there are ways to be better equipped for this scenario.
+The only solution is to leave something behind which could prompt contact in the future.
+You could give the clerk your business card (a long shot, but better than nothing) but there are ways to be better equipped for this scenario.

-Shortly before the trip, I received a set of WePlay!
-Esports branded flash drives and recorded our presentations, showreel, and other promotional materials.
-While a business card would most likely get lost, a branded flash drive had the potential to spark interest in a person who receives it with a pile of paper.
+Shortly before the trip, I received a set of WePlay Esports branded flash drives where I recorded our presentations, showreel, and other promotional materials.
+While a business card would most likely get lost, a branded flash drive had the potential to spark interest in a person who gets it along with a pile of paper.

-Tips for people who visit a trade event for the first time
+Tips for people visiting a trade event for the first time

 - When you’ve just entered the event premises for the first time, don’t just rush to meet new people.
-Get a feeling of the place, walk from one side of the building to another, take a good look at the stands and people, mark the primary zones for yourself.
+Get a feel of the place, walk from one side of the building to another, take a good look at the stands and people, make a mental note of the primary zones.

 - Don’t hesitate.
 It’s almost always better to initiate contact than to have regrets afterwards.
-Let’s say you see a company representative you are interested in; you are equipped with a business card, company presentation, and other promotional materials.
-Don’t lose your chance; approach the person and start talking.
+Let’s say you see a representative of a company you are interested in; you are carrying a business card, your company presentation, and other promotional materials.
+Don’t miss your chance; come up to them and start talking.
 “Hi, I like your stand.
 Can you tell me more about your company?”
-Your task is to begin a conversation at any reasonable cost.
+Your task is to start a conversation at any reasonable cost.

-- Don’t limit yourself by certain people or types of companies you are talking to.
-Look around and approach various stands.
-If you meet a supplier, service provider, or other industry players, nothing should be in your way of approaching, talking to employees and trading contacts.
-You never know what turns your business may take a year from now and what kind of people you will need to be in touch with.
+- Don’t limit who you talk with to only certain people or types of companies.
+Look around, approach various stands.
+If you meet a supplier, a service provider, or other industry players, nothing should get in the way of your approaching them, talking to their employees, and trading contacts.
+You never know what turns your business may take a year from now and what kind of people you will need to get in touch with.